 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to mycophenolate, mycophenolic acid, or polysorbate 80.
-Do not receive this medicine if you are pregnant or breastfeeding.
-You should not receive this medicine if you are able to use the oral (pill or liquid) form of mycophenolate mofetil.
+You should not receive this medicine if you have had an allergic reaction to mycophenolate mofetil, mycophenolate sodium, mycophenolic acid, or polysorbate 80.
+Do not use this medicine if you are pregnant.

 How to Use This Medicine